fudonglin/fudonglin.github.io/_posts/2025-07-14-transformer-code/2025-07-14-transformer-code.md

 The **Decoder** generates the target sequence, one token at a time, using both past predictions and encoded source representations.
 Each decoder layer contains:

-- Masked Multi-Head Self-Attention (to prevent access to future tokens),
+- Masked Multi-Head Self-Attention to prevent access to future tokens,
-- Cross-Attention (to attend to the encoder output),
+- Cross-Attention to attend to the encoder output,
-- Feedforward Network (for non-linear transformation).
+- Feedforward Network for non-linear transformation.